Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 application specific but here are some recommended default values.
 For classB devices, this timer trigger is a function of the periodicity of the classB ping slots.
-The recommended value is equal to 3 times the classB ping slot periodicity. (modify 128sec) For classC devices which are nearly constantly receiving, the recommended value is 30 seconds.
+The recommended value is equal to 3 times the classB ping slot periodicity.
+For classC devices which are nearly constantly receiving, the recommended value is 30 seconds.
 This means that the device shall try to transmit the ACK within 30 seconds  of the reception of each fragment.
 The inactivity timer is implemented by the device to flush the context in-case it receives nothing from the gateway over an extended period of time.
 The recommended value is  12 hours for both classB&C devices.

-### Supporting multiple window sizes
-TBD

-### Downlink fragment transmission
-TBD

-### SCHC behavior for devices in class A, B and C
-TBD

 # Security considerations
 TBD